Revisiting Graph Autoencoders as Implicit Contrastive Learners: GAEs: generative yet contrastive

-\nosection{Graph autoencoders.} Technically, GAEs are encoding-decoding architectures that follows the graph-reconstruction principle as self-supervisions.
+Technically, GAEs are encoding-decoding architectures that follow the graph-reconstruction principle as self-supervision.
 The goal of GAEs is to reconstruct or decode graph components, such as edges or features, from hidden representations.
 A typical GAE consists of an encoder network $f_\theta$, similar to GCLs, which learns low-dimensional representations, as well as a decoder network $g_\phi$ that performs graph reconstruction pretext tasks.
 Here we first introduce the learning objective of the conventional GAE~\cite{gae}, which is to reconstruct the graph structure, following the form described in~\cite{maskgae}:

 where $\mathcal{E}^+$ is a set of positive edges and is usually a subset of $\mathcal{E}$, i.e., $\mathcal{E}^+\subseteq\mathcal{E}$.
 Correspondingly, $\mathcal{E}^-$ is a set of negative edges sampled from the graph and $\mathcal{E}^+\cap \mathcal{E}^-=\emptyset$. $\mathbf{Z}=f_\theta(\mathcal{G})$ in which $f_\theta$ is a GNN network such as GCN~\cite{kipf2016semi} or GAT~\cite{velickovic2018graph}. $g_\phi$ is the decoder network, which can be a simple dot-product or an advanced neural network performed on the combined representations: